 C. R. “Rusty” Cloutier, president and CEO of Midsouth Bank in Lafayette, La, stated in testimony to the FCIC on behalf of the Independent Community Bankers of America: “Community banks are willing to lend, that’s how banks generate a return and survive.
-However, quality loan demand is down… I can tell you from my own bank’s experience, customers are scared about the economy climate and are not borrowing.
+However, quality loan demand is down… I can tell you from my own bank’s experience, customers are scared about the BG economic? climate and are not borrowing.
 Credit is available but businesses are not demanding it.”
+HM: I liked Rusty, but this is a self serving point of view, and I am not sure it is totally accurate, so I am not sure I would keep it.
+[WMT: Given that he’s testifying on behalf of community banks, he might not be the best source.][KH: Strike the Rusty Cloutier paragraph.
+We debated whether interest group representatives should be allowed to testify, and the Chairman said in retrospect we should not have invited Cloutier to testify given his role in the ICBA.
+I’m OK citing interest group representatives in that role.
+I am uncomfortable citing them as if they are impartial analysts or observers.]

 Even so, surveys and anecdotal evidence suggests that creditworthy borrowers with a desire to borrow are facing tighter credit markets than before the crisis.
 [We will support this with case study evidence.]
+[PA and perhaps another expressed viewpoint in addition to Cloutier]

-Without access to credit markets to help weather the crisis, small businesses have run through their cash in reserve, had trouble paying bills and faced rising bankruptcies and loan defaults.
+Without access to credit markets to help weather the crisis, small businesses PA ranthrough their cash in reserve, had trouble paying bills and BG face rising bankruptcies and loan defaults.

 Defaults on small-business loans increased to 12% in 2008 from 8% in 2007 [need more history here].
 More than 100,000 small businesses shut down or laid off significant numbers of people in 2009, about 30% to 40% higher than previous years.
 [Compare this to large-business layoffs.]
-Overall, the current state of the small business sector is a critical factor in the struggling labor market: ailing small businesses are laying people off in large numbers, and stronger small businesses aren’t hiring additional workers.
+Overall, the current state of the small business sector is a critical factor in the struggling labor market: ailing small businesses are laying people off in large numbers, [PA present tense], and stronger small businesses aren’t hiring additional workers.
+BB [It would be useful to have more information on the impact of the credit crunch on reduction of production, spending, bankruptcies, layoffs, etc. and the resulting effects on the economy]DHE [I have 2 objections to this.
+1) If lenders are currently pricing risk accurately and it is higher, then this is exactly what should be happening and is unrelated to the crisis.
+2) Why are we opining on the current state of the small business sector and not the crisis?] .[PA seems like this info re defaults, lay offs, etc needs to come earlier.
+We’ve described financial events that triggered problems in great detail, and paid too little attention to real consequences.]

 [Will add regional facts on small businesses, including case studies from the field hearings if possible.]